Bertran d'Alamanon: Life

 Bertran's vida is one of the shortest of the troubadours' at only twenty-seven words in one manuscript:

 Among the reliable points in this short biography is that he was from Lamanon, in modern Eyguières.
 He is described as the son of a lord of Brugières, which could refer to localities in Castres, Uzès, or Toulouse.

+Other sources describe him as the son of a Catalan, Ponç de Bruguers, who came to Provence in the late 12th century after Alphonse I of Provence and who received the seignory of Lamanon from the count-king.
+According to these sources, it is Bertran who took the surname "de Lamanon".

 Bertran appears with some frequency in documents of the period, however, so his scant vida is not a major handicap.
 He is first attested serving Raymond Berengar IV of Provence in 1235.
 He continued to serve his successor, Charles I, until at least 1260, when he last appears in documents.
 He is sometimes assumed to have accompanied Charles in 1265 when the latter conquered the Kingdom of Sicily.

 On 5 June 1241 at Montpellier he signed the act of divorce of Raymond VII of Toulouse and Sancha, daughter of Alfonso II of Aragon.
 He was also signatory to the peace treaty of 1262 between Charles I and the city of Marseille.
 In the same collection of documents that contains the latter is one which shows Bertran and his brother Pons recognising the right of the Bishop of Avignon to land in Beauvezer, for which they owed two oboes or two partridges annually.